-Do I Need an Attorney to Administer an Estate/Trust?
+Do I Need an Attorney to Administer a Trust in California?

 We understand that everyone processes grief differently.
 Some families call right away, worried that certain actions need to be taken care of immediately.
 Other’s need more time to process and mourn and wait a month or two before contacting an attorney.
 Generally, the main two tasks that need to be taken care of immediately are notifying social security and ordering death certificates, which can be ordered through the mortuary where the decedent is.
 Before the Trust Administration process can even begin, the Successor Trustee of the Trust will need to obtain death certificates.
 They should then call an experienced trust administration attorney to set up an appointment to learn more about their obligations and see how the attorney can assist them during this difficult time.

 Can I Handle Trust Administration Without Legal Counsel?